 Tour a Pro Triathlete's Pain Cave

 "Why would someone want such a beautiful device?" asks Lionel Sanders.
-The professional triathlete is standing over his Endless Pools High Performance pool.
+The professional triathlete is standing over his Endless Pools High Performance model.
 As he makes clear in this new video from Slowtwitch, the popular triathlon forum, he wants this device because it's steadily helping him become a better swimmer.

 Making Strides at Making Strokes

 As Sanders told us just a few months after installing his pool back in 2017, "I've been improving across the board a significant amount."
 The year before, he'd completed the IRONMAN World Championship swim in 56:41.
 After training just a few months in his High Performance pool, he completed the same course in 53:41!

 In an interview at the time, he explicitly credited his Endless Pools training with helping him to exit the water three minutes faster; he ended up taking 2nd place, his best finish to date at Kona.

 The Front Crawl, in 7 Parts

 Lionel Sanders has a world title and a combined 27 wins at IRONMAN 140.6 and 70.3 events.
 Not resting on his laurels, he's still training hard to be a better triathlete, and he considers the Endless Pools current an important tool.
 "I love it dearly," he says (which, honestly, made us blush a little).

 In the Slowtwitch video in his personal pain cave, he says that he swims in his Endless Pools model "three days a week. … I come into each swim with some technical elements to focus on."
 He chooses either "proper entry width, proper entry depth, perpendicular arm, proper pull path, finish the stroke, relaxed recovery, [or] steady kick.
 When I come to the pool, I choose to focus on one of these seven elements.

 "Without a doubt," Sanders asserts, "this has been helpful in making gains."

 The Perks of Swimming in Place

 As Lionel Sanders sees it, the main perk of swimming in place with the Endless Pools current is that it enables him to monitor his technique in "the mirrors down on the bottom."
 He can see every element of his stroke and make real-time adjustments.